All Episodes

 You really managed to take someone that only appears in history books as a two-dimensional figure and turn them into a three-dimensional human being.

-And uh I think that especially on a day like today, we really need to focus on that.
+And I think that especially on a day like today, we really need to focus on that.

 And there are so many parallels to draw between President Bush and Lincoln.

-But one of the things I'm disappointed in President Bush is is that at the State of the Union, he really had an opportunity to take the the Gettysburg address and really focus on how Lincoln took this very, very unpopular war and in in this horrible,
+But one of the things I'm disappointed in President Bush is that at the State of the Union, he really had an opportunity to take the Gettysburg Address and really focus on how Lincoln took this very,

-horrible graveyard, transcend the entire battle and put it on the level that that made it about uh the founding of a nation conceived in liberty and dedicated the proposition that all men are created equal.
+very unpopular war and in this horrible, horrible graveyard, transcend the entire battle and put it on the level that made it about the founding of a nation conceived in liberty and dedicated to the proposition that all men are created equal.

-And that's what I think President Bush really needs to do is make this speech any speech that really transcends the cost of this war to something more fundamental.
+And that's what I think President Bush really needs to do is make this speech, any speech, that really transcends the cost of this war to something more fundamental.

-It's the fundamental reason our country exists, and that is that same proposition that works in Iran as it would work uh or rather in Iraq as it would work here in America, and it's a cost of freedom.
+And that is that same proposition that works in Iran as it would work, or rather in Iraq, as it would work here in America.

 In other words, we don't have the victory we need.

-Uh obviously uh Somalia was a huge victory that uh Bush should have trumpeted more, sending in the uh Ethiopian army there to clean up Al Qaeda and uh in uh Somalia, and they did it in four weeks and they uh withdrew in six weeks.
+Obviously, Somalia was a huge victory that Bush should have trumpeted more, sending in the Ethiopian army there to clean up al-Qaeda in Somalia.

-Uh it is a frustrating thing, Jim.
+It is a frustrating thing, Jim.

-All right, thanks for the call.
+Thanks for the call.

 Let's go to Howard in Tulsa, Oklahoma.

-Howard, welcome to the Rush Show.
+Howard, welcome to The Rush Show.

 Hi.